cvs-health/testilo/README.md

 You can create a job for Testaro directly, without using Testilo.

 Testilo can, however, make job preparation more efficient in two scenarios:
 - A common use case is to define a battery of tests and to have those tests performed on multiple targets.
-In that case, you want multiple jobs, one per page.
+In that case, you need to create multiple jobs, one per page.
 The jobs are identical, except for the target-specific acts (including navigating to targets).
-If you give Testilo this information, Testilo can create such collections of jobs for you.
+If you tell Testilo about the tests and the targets, Testilo can create such collections of jobs for you.
 - Some tests operate on a copy of a target and modify that copy.
 Usually, one wants test isolation: The results of a test do not depend on any previously performed tests.
 To ensure test isolation, a job containing such target-modifying tests must follow them with acts that restore the target to its desired pre-test state.
-If you tell Testilo which tests you want performed in which order and how to reach the target, Testilo can insert the required target-restoring acts into the job after target-modifying tests.
+Testilo can insert the required target-restoring acts into each job after target-modifying tests.

-The `merge` module merges batches with scripts, with or without test isolation.
+The `merge` module performs these services.

 ### Procedure